microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/injected_deps.md

 With this change, `pnpm install` (in our case `rush install` or `rush update`) will install `my-library` by copying the project contents into the `node_modules` folder of `my-project`.
 Because they are conventionally installed, injected dependencies can become doppelgangers and correctly satisfy peer dependencies.

-Injected installation honors publishing filters such as `.npmignore`, and so the copied contents accurately reflect what would happen if `my-library` had been published to an NPM registry.
-For this reason, a test project that consumes a library can set `injected: true` to catch mistakes in `.npmignore` filters -- misconfigurations that are often missed when using `workspace:` symlinking.
+**A second benefit:** Injected installation honors publishing filters such as `.npmignore`, and so the copied contents accurately reflect what would happen if `my-library` had been published to an NPM registry.
+For this reason, a test project that consumes the library can set `injected: true` to catch mistakes in `.npmignore` filters -- misconfigurations that are often missed when using `workspace:` symlinking.

-Sounds great -- so why doesn't PNPM use injected install for all `workspace:` references?
+Sounds great -- so why doesn't PNPM use injected install for every `workspace:` reference?

 ## Syncing injected dependencies

 We said that injected dependencies get copied into a `node_modules` folder during `rush install`.
 But what happens if we make changes to `my-library` and then run `rush build`?
 When `my-project` imports `my-library`, it will still find the old copy from `node_modules`.
 To get a correct result, we would need to redo `rush install` every time we rebuild `my-library`.
 More precisely, we would need to redo `rush install` _**after**_ building any injected project but _**before**_ the consumer gets built.
 In a worst case, that could mean redoing `rush install` hundreds of times during `rush build`.
 This is unrealistic.

 PNPM currently doesn't yet include a built-in solution for this problem, and as a result injected dependencies have not yet gained wide adoption.
-However, a new tool called [pnpm-sync](https://github.com/tiktok/pnpm-sync) provides a solution: Whenever `my-library` is rebuilt, `pnpm-sync` will automatically copy its outputs to update the appropriate `node_modules` subfolders.
+However, a new tool called [pnpm-sync](https://github.com/tiktok/pnpm-sync) provides a solution: Whenever `my-library` is rebuilt, `pnpm-sync` can copy its outputs to update the appropriate `node_modules` subfolders.

 Normally it would be up to each project to determine whether and how to invoke the `pnpm-sync` command, but Rush integrates this feature and manages it automatically.
 To use `pnpm-sync` with Rush, enable the `usePnpmSyncForInjectedDependencies` experiment: